christianlehre/llm_hackathon/README.md

 ````
 The above command will go through the `pyproject.toml` and `poetry.lock` files and install all the specified packages and dependencies in a new environment.
 Name of the environment will take the following form `llm-hackation-{something}-py3.11`.

-Next, we need to activate the virtual environment using the following command
+Next, we need to activate the virtual environment using the following command.
+Make sure to replace `{something}` to align with the name of your virtual environment.
+To find the name of the virtual environment, simply run `dir`, or type `llm-hackathon` and press tab to grab the name of the environment using auto-complete.
 ```console
 .\llm-hackation-{something}-py3.11\Scripts\activate.bat
 ````
-To find the name of the virtual environment, simply run `dir`, or type `llm-hackathon` and press tab to grab the name of the environment using auto-complete.

 To verify that you have activated your virtual environment, run
 ```console